Periodic dimensions and some homological properties of eventually periodic algebras: Introduction

 Let $R$ be a left Noetherian semiperfect ring.
 Then any finitely generated $R$-module $M$ admits a minimal projective resolution $P_{\bullet} \rightarrow M$ with each $P_i$ finitely generated projective.
 Such a resolution is uniquely determined up to isomorphism in the category of (chain) complexes over $R$.
 We call the kernel of the $(n-1)$-th differential $d_{n-1} : P_{n-1} \rightarrow P_{n-2}$ of the minimal projective resolution $P_{\bullet} \rightarrow M$ the {\it $n$-th syzygy} of $M$ and denote it by $\Omega_{R}^{n}(M)$.
 The $R$-module $M$ is called {\it periodic} if $\Omega_R^{p}(M)$ is isomorphic to $M$ as $R$-modules for some $p>0$.
 The least such $p$ is called the {\it period} of $M$.
 We say that $M$ is {\it eventually periodic} if $\Omega_R^{n}(M)$ is periodic for some $n \geq 0$.

-So far, various characterizations of eventually periodic modules have been provided in \cite{Avramov_1989,Bergh_2006,Croll_2013,Eisenbud_1980,Gasharov-Peeva_1990,kupper2010two,Usui_2023}.
-At the same time, the degree $n$ and the period $p$ of the first periodic syzygy $\Omega_R^{n}(M)$ of an eventually periodic $R$-module $M$ have been also examined: for instance, in case $R$ is a commutative Noetherian local ring and $M$ has finite virtual projective dimension, Avramov \cite[Theorems 3.5 and 4.4]{Avramov_1989} obtained that the degree $n$ is bounded above by the virtual projective dimension, and the period $p$ is either $1$ or $2$.
-Remark that this recovers a well-known result of Eisenbud \cite[Theorem 4.1]{Eisenbud_1980} over complete intersections.
-On the other hand, the author \cite[Theorem 2.4]{Usui_2022} showed that the Tate cohomology ring of the eventually periodic $R$-module $M$ has an invertible homogeneous element, and its degree is related only to the period $p$ between the degree $n$ and the period $p$ (without any additional assumption on $R$ and $M$).
+So far, various characterizations of eventually periodic modules have been provided in \cite{Avramov_1989,Bergh_2006,Croll_2013,Eisenbud_1980,Gasharov-Peeva_1990,kupper2010two,Usui_2022}.
+At the same time, the degree $n$ and the period $p$ of the first periodic syzygy $\Omega_R^{n}(M)$ of an eventually periodic $R$-module $M$ have been also examined: for instance, in case $R$ is a commutative Noetherian local ring and $M$ has finite virtual projective dimension, Avramov \cite[Theorem 4.4]{Avramov_1989} obtained that the degree $n$ is bounded above by $\depth R -\depth M +1$, and the period $p$ is either $1$ or $2$, where $\depth N$ denotes the depth of an $R$-module $N$.
+We point out that the degree $n$ is bounded below by $\depth R -\depth M$, which can be observed by using \cite[Lemma 1.2.6]{Avramov_1998}.
+This observation is valid for any eventually periodic modules over a commutative Noetherian local ring.
+Also, we remark that the above result of Avramov recovers a well-known result of Eisenbud \cite[Theorem 4.1]{Eisenbud_1980} over complete intersections.
+On the other hand, the author \cite[Theorem 2.4]{Usui_2022} showed that the Tate cohomology ring of the eventually periodic $R$-module $M$ has an invertible homogeneous element whose degree is the period $p$ of some periodic syzygy $\Omega_R^{n}(M)$ (without any additional assumption on $R$ and $M$).
 Furthermore, there are results on the values of $n$ and $p$: for example, \cite[Theorem 2.5]{Bergh_2006}, \cite[Theorem 1.2]{Gasharov-Peeva_1990}, \cite[the proof of Corollary 6.4]{Dotsenko-Gelinas-Tamaroff_2023} and \cite[Proposition 4.2]{Usui21_No02}.

 In this paper, we are concerned with the degrees of the first periodic syzygies of eventually periodic modules.
 Since any module over a left perfect ring admits by definition a minimal projective resolution, we work with such rings $R$ and define eventually periodic $R$-modules by dropping the property \lq\lq finitely generated\rq\rq.
 We then introduce the notion of the {\it periodic dimension} of an $R$-module $M$.
 It is defined to be the infimum of the degrees $n$ of the periodic syzygies $\Omega_R^{n}(M)$ of $M$.
 From the definition, a module being eventually periodic is equivalent to its periodic dimension being finite.
 In this case, the value of the periodic dimension equals the degree of the first periodic syzygy.
 Moreover, it also follows that a module is periodic if and only if the module is of periodic dimension $0$, which justifies the terminology \lq\lq periodic dimension\rq\rq.